almcc/almcc.github.io/_posts/2015-11-13-python-logging-decorator.markdown

     return a + b
 {% endhighlight %}

-You will also need to setup the python logger, a simple setup to log to `stdout` would look like this:
+You will also need to set up the python logger, a simple setup to log to `stdout` would look like this:

 {% highlight python %}